Level 2 Fire Safety Distance Learning (RQF)

-This Fire Marshal Qualification, confirms the ability of your Competent Persons, providing skills and knowledge to manage their fire safety responsibilities.
+This Level 2 Fire Safety (RQF), confirms the ability of your Competent Persons, providing skills and knowledge to manage their fire safety responsibilities.

 Each workplace should have an adequate number of Fire Marshals or Fire Wardens who take responsible for fire safety certain areas of the workplace.